rodv92/PLETSC/README.md

 # PLETSC
 Lightweight english text stream compression, with word tokens, ngrams, session dictionaries and Huffmann for unknown words.

+# License : GPL v3.0

+# Credits :

+Optimized Burrow Wheeler transform (using a suffix array) is based on the code of Sacha Schutz. https://dridk.me/bwt.html

 # How to use :

 git clone and